Neurodiversity-Affirming Therapy for Autistic & ADHD Adults

 You’ve been trying to survive in a world that wasn’t built for your brain.
 That mismatch isn’t a personal failing — it’s the invisible weight you’ve been carrying all along.

-Maybe you’ve recently discovered — or started wondering — that you might be autistic, ADHD, or both.
-Suddenly, so much of your story begins to make sense.
-The burnout.
-The overwhelm.
-The perfectionism.
-The need to retreat after socializing.
-The constant pressure to “do better” or “try harder.”
+Maybe you’ve recently discovered — or started wondering — that you might be autistic, ADHD, or both, whether formally identified or through your own exploration.
+Suddenly, so much of your life begins to make sense: the burnout, the overwhelm, the perfectionism, the need to retreat after socializing, the constant pressure to “try harder.”

-That realization can feel like finally exhaling after years of holding your breath.
-There’s relief in naming it — and also grief.
-Grief for the times you believed you were broken.
-Grief for the mask you wore so long you lost sight of who you were underneath.
-Grief for the versions of you that never had space to exist.
+That realization often brings relief — and grief.
+Relief in finally understanding.
+Grief for the years you thought you were broken, for the mask you wore so long you lost sight of yourself, for the versions of you that never had space to exist.

 This is where understanding becomes transformative — not as a label, but as a lens.